Let me ask you a question:

 For this reason, e-commerce stores must show the highest-quality pictures they can.

-Mr. Porter, the luxury clothing retailer, lets you zoom in and see the details of their products.
+Mr. Porter, the luxury clothing retailer, lets you zoom in and see the detail.

 ASOS.com, the famous British online clothing retailer, shows you how their products look in real life with the help of a model and great lighting.